 The notion of card advantage is not exclusive to Yu-Gi-Oh!
 Having more resources than your opponent can be very beneficial in a number of games and even in war.
 More cards means more options and that can be critical in determining which side will be victorious.
 However, more does not always equal better.
 If while dueling someone, you find yourself with six Gadgets in hand while your opponent has one Judgment Dragon on their field, the situation is not exactly in your favor.
 Therefore it is very important that you make optimal use of the resource you have available.
 Consider the following scenario:

+You summon Elemental Hero Neos Alius and use it to attack your opponent's face-down monster which is revealed to be Skelengel.
+Your opponent draws 1 card due to its effect.
 While you might have gained field presence over your opponent, the Skelengel you destroyed has already replaced itself with another card.
 Cards such as these—known as "floaters"—allow players to make moves without risking a loss of advantage.
 Look at it this way:

 You destroyed a Skelengel by battle. (-1 for your opponent)